phillycocoa/website/content/meeting-agenda.md

 ---
 type: page
-title: April Meeting Agenda
+title: May Meeting Agenda
 ---

-# April Meeting Agenda
+# May Meeting Agenda

-The next [Philly CocoaHeads][PC] meeting will be **Thursday, April 12th** at [IndyHall][IndyHall], located at 4th and Market (the 3rd floor of the Colonial Penn Building).
+The next [Philly CocoaHeads][PC] meeting will be **Thursday, May 10th** at [IndyHall][IndyHall], located at 4th and Market (the 3rd floor of the Colonial Penn Building).
 After meeting drinks will commence at [2nd Story Brewing Co][2nd Story Brewing Co] at 117 Chestnut Street.

 [PC]:http://phillycocoa.org
 [IndyHall]:https://www.indyhall.org/